 ~ Albert Einstein

-Let's start by looking at how the human brain perceives reality, and how this can give way to subjective experience.
+It might be more useful to start with how the human brain perceives reality, and how this gives way to subjective experience.

 The right brain is all about the present moment; right here, right now.
-It thinks entirely in pictures and learns through the kinesthetic movement of your body.
+It thinks in pictures and learns through the kinesthetic movement of your body.
 It absorbs energy from the world around you and translates that into information for your sensory systems.
-It does not know the difference between your individual consciousness and the world around you.
-The right brain only sees one universal energy field of awareness.
+It doesn't know the difference between your individual consciousness and the world around you.

 Phenomenological reality is based on subjective experience.
 Whatever you observe is instantly real to you.
 This theory of reality means that unreality is non-existent.
 Therefore lucid dreams, hallucinations, spiritual experiences, and astral travel are all forms of one subjective reality.